Touring Reichstag Dome for a Wider View of Berlin

 The dome, though, was a departure, and much more modern than the rest of the building.
 Looking down from the spiral walkway, I could see into the main meeting hall used by the parliament itself.
 This allows natural light in, saving energy and reducing carbon emissions.
 A large “sun shield” moves on a circular track inside the dome, filtering the sunlight so it doesn’t overheat the chamber or become too bright for the people below.

 As for the view …. well, Berlin isn’t a particularly pretty city.
-It sustained enormous damage in the war, so most of what we could see was post-war architecture, except for a few buildings here and there dating from the 18th and 19th century.
+It sustained enormous damage in the war, so most of what we could see was post-war architecture, except for a few buildings here and there dating from the 18th and 19th centuries.
 The nearest buildings are mostly government-related.
 Further away, we could see the growing city in all directions.

 The Reichstag dome would be a good place to start a visit to Berlin, to get your bearings.
 It is also worth a visit for anyone interested in post-war architecture.
 For me, it wasn’t exciting, but I was glad I got that overview of the city.
 And, of course, it was great to catch up with an old friend at the same time.